Bitnagar/note-script/README.md

 7. **Start backend:** `npm run dev` in `/backend`
 8. **Start frontend:** `npm run dev` in `/frontend`
 9. **Access the app at** `http://localhost:5173`

----

-## Extending the System

-- **Add support for more file types:** Extend backend and frontend to handle other document formats.
-- **Improve chunking/embedding:** Tune chunk size or embedding model for better retrieval.
-- **Enhance UI:** Add features like document search, annotation, or multi-document chat.
-- **Integrate more AI models:** Swap or combine Gemini with other LLMs.